 What Is Tiny Home Insulation?

 Insulation is a construction material that reduces or gains heat for every living space by installing a barrier between the interior and the exterior of your tiny home.
 This is quite important if you are living in an area that experiences different climates every year.
-There are three types of home insulation: fiberglass, cellulose and foam.
+There are several types of insulation that Tiny Home owners can choose from, with the top three being: fiberglass, cellulose and foam.

 According to RetroFoam Michigan, this type of home insulation can be rolled or batted.
 It covers unfinished walls, ceilings, and floors of a tiny home and is fitted between beams, joists, and studs.